influxdata/docs-v2/content/v2.0/query-data/flux/guides/group-data.md

   |> drop(columns: ["host"])
 ```

+{{% note %}}
-> This example drops the `host` column from the returned data since the CPU data
+This example drops the `host` column from the returned data since the CPU data
-> is only tracked for a single host and it simplifies the output tables.
+is only tracked for a single host and it simplifies the output tables.
-> Don't drop the `host` column if monitoring multiple hosts.
+Don't drop the `host` column if monitoring multiple hosts.
+{{% /note %}}

 {{% truncate %}}
 ```